Asthall Manor: Garden

 The garden at Asthall Manor covers 6 acres.

 It was created for the current owners of Asthall by Julian and Isobel Bannerman (best known for their work for Prince Charles at Highgrove House) and includes traditional gardens of herbaceous borders and lawns, contemporary parterres and areas of wild woodland and wildflowers running down to water-meadows by the River Windrush.

 Asthall today

-Asthall Manor remains primarily a private family home, although the ballroom is occasionally used for functions and Asthall Manor's garden provides the setting for "On Form", a biennial exhibition of contemporary sculpture in stone as well as small outdoor musical events.
+Asthall Manor remains primarily a private family home, although the ballroom is occasionally used for functions, and the garden serves as the setting for "On Form." a biennial exhibition of contemporary sculpture in stone as well as small outdoor musical events.